evo-cloud/hmake/README.md

   targets can be defined in one HyperMake file or multiple, and targets has dependencies, can be built selectively.
 - Concurrent builds, targets without explicit dependencies can be built concurrently.
-- Synchronized execution, the execution of individual command can be synchronized across targets being built concurrently with help of _macros_

 ## Getting Started